nmoller/mcrouter-docker/README.md

 https://github.com/facebook/mcrouter/commit/021d6f01c002100adf92cb9fbb379f3fea01afde

-The file `mc02.Dockerfile` builds an 18.04 based image with a mcrouter version that includes the solution for `issue/45` but it is even bigger that the 20.04 image.
+The file `mc02.Dockerfile` builds an 18.04 based image with a mcrouter version that includes the solution for `issue/45` and we have a raisonable size for the image.